 Closed Gluten Free Budapest Restaurants

-For some reason, there is a high turnover of gluten free restaurants in Budapest (similar to Prague).
+Over my three visits to Budapest, I’ve noticed there is a high turnover of gluten free restaurants (similar to Prague).

 Here is a list of CLOSED restaurants that previously had gluten free options: